We are committed to playing a role in environmental protection and conservation.

-- The Museum has an environmentally-friendly ethos.
+The Museum has an environmentally-friendly ethos.
 The 45 acre site, which includes woodland and arable fields, is maintained using traditional skills and machinery.
-We are self-sufficient where possible, for example using vegetables grown on the allotment in the Museum Tea Room; using timber coppiced in our woodland as fuel and building material; and repairing metalwork in the Forge.
+We are self-sufficient where possible, we use vegetables grown on the allotment in our catering facilities, we use timber coppiced in our woodland as fuel and building material and repairing metalwork in the Forge.